 One of my professors kept one of my paintings to use as an example, but never told me why he kept it or what I had done correctly.

-I’m reminded of the movie, “Art School Confidential”.
+I’m reminded of the movie, “Art School Confidential” (affiliate link.
 Just like in the movie, our professors gave vague assignments, walked around during studio time, occasionally nodding in approval, and then a critique would follow.
 (By the way, if you attended art school and have never seen this movie, I highly recommend it.
 It’s not a “family” movie by any means, but the stereo types of the characters are “spot on”.)

 Sometimes, paintings that were clearly awful got a lot of attention and even praise from the instructor.
 Usually it was because they were “breaking the mold” as the professor would say.
 But most of us knew it was because they simply couldn’t paint any other way.